wp-plugins/newsletter-sign-up/readme.txt

 You can also add the sign-up checkbox to your WP registration form, your BuddyPress registration form, your MultiSite sign-up forms or your bbPress new topic and new reply forms.

 = Sign-up forms =
-Easily configure a sign-up form and show it in various places on your website using the sign-up form widget, the `[nsu-form]` shortcode or the `nsu_form()` template function.
+Easily configure a sign-up form and show it in various places on your website using the sign-up form widget, the `[nsu_form]` shortcode or the `nsu_form()` template function.

 You can set your own messages and even choose to redirect the visitor to a certain page after signing-up.